codeworks-jvm/kata-expression-eval/README.md

   System.out.println(result);  // 25
 ```

-So you can start with a specific version and rewrite the code up to the point where you are using Java 17 with the preview features enabled.
+So you can use the last Java LTS version `17`.